The Fixed Primary Mirror

 As its name suggests, the SkyScanner 100mm is great for looking up at the sky.
 The short focal length produces great low power wide field views with the included eyepieces.
 I would highly recommend using the SkyScanner 100 for scanning the Milky Way if it can be seen from your location.

-Star clusters like the Pleiades, the Hyades cluster, the Dragonfly, the Double Cluster, the Sailboat Cluster, and so many other low to medium power deep sky objects will look wonderful.
-This telescope would be great for looking at the Coathanger star cluster, which is one of my favorite things to look at with binoculars.
+Star clusters like the Pleiades, the Hyades cluster, the Dragonfly, the Double Cluster, the Sailboat Cluster, and so many other low- to medium-power deep-sky objects will look wonderful.
+The Coathanger star cluster, one of my favorite binocular targets, would be outstanding with this telescope.

 Using the included 20 mm eyepiece, you get 20X and approximately a 2-degree field of view.
 This combination will work well for stars hoping to find a wide range of targets.
 The included 10 mm eyepiece provides a 40X image and about 1-degree field of view.
 This will work well for the Moon, Venus, and open clusters.